Special circumstances explained

 - Students also do not need to provide formal documentary evidence (e.g. from government, or external agencies) to support other types of application;

 - Students should provide a clear description of the circumstances and their impact, and supporting evidence from other sources, e.g. University staff, wherever possible.

 You will need to submit a complete application (with evidence) no later than seven calendar days following your final assessment date of the semester.

 If you have received an extension on your last assessment of the semester, you can submit an application no later than seven calendar days following the revised deadline.

 If you have missed this deadline, please contact your Student Support Team as soon as possible.

-You should discuss your situation with your Personal Tutor (PT) and Student Support Team in your school.
+You should discuss your situation with your Student Support Team and Personal Tutor (PT) in your school.
 They will be able to advise you on your individual circumstance, and to ensure that you are being supported effectively in the future.